 - Vegetarian Cornbread Stuffing: Nothing says “good Friendsgiving dishes” like a fresh batch of warm stuffing.
 This savory recipe packs tons of fall veggies—like green beans, corn, and onions—and it even has a secret ingredient for a tiny kick of spice: Jiffy Jalapeno Cornbread.

 - Spinach Artichoke Pasta: Gooey mozzarella, baby spinach, and hearty artichoke hearts make an incomparable pair in this Friendsgiving dish idea.
 With all the rich flavor of spinach artichoke dip, this crowd-pleasing dish is a total win when it comes to side dishes for Friendsgiving.

-- Easy Green Beans: Prefer not to make a green bean casserole and have to spend hours in the kitchen?
+- Easy Green Beans: Prefer not to make a green bean casserole?
 This easy green bean recipe packs all the same buttery, tender taste in just 15 minutes.
 That is exactly why this versatile dish is one of my favorite easy dishes to bring to Friendsgiving.